What is meant by the term ‘spiritual awakening’? What does it mean to ‘wake up’? Are there things you can do to make it happen?

 Please share your spiritual awakening stories with me…

-If you’re interested in future workshops (online and in-person) register your interest by signing up to my monthly newsletter.
-You’ll get my free ebook about hypnosis and trance and, once a month receive a newsletter about hypnosis, mind-body healing, studies in consciousness, and spiritual awakening.
+Or if you’d like to know about future workshops (online and in-person) register your interest by signing up to my free newsletter.
+You’ll get my free ebook about hypnosis and trance and, every quarter receive a newsletter about hypnosis, mind-body healing, studies in consciousness, and spiritual awakening.

 Steve Taylor’s The Leap – the psychology of spiritual awakening explores how and why these experiences happen and what they might mean.
 Like all of Steve’s books, this one is an excellent mix of spiritual ideas underpinned by psychological enquiry.

 The Egoless Self: achieving peace and tranquillity beyond all understanding by Cardwell Nuckols is a simpler read, though nonetheless profound.
 Again, mine is covered in pencil scrawls and it’s worth a second reading to garner more insights.

 And Tim Freke’s The Mystery Experience: a revolutionary approach to spiritual awakening had me spell bound a couple of summer’s ago!
 He draws upon ancient wisdom as well as sharing some of his own contemporary ideas, embracing science, philosophy, and spirituality.

 Remember to check out my library of over 40 Books to Change Your Life if you’re interested in reading more about spiritual awakening and personal development.